-Employees in the first year of administrative or professional faculty employment will not be paid for unused leave upon separation from the University.
-After the first year of administrative or professional faculty employment, employees will be paid for up to 80 hours of unused accrued leave upon separation from full-time employment from CNU unless the employee is grant funded and grant funds are not available.
-Payment is calculated by adding four or eight hours for each completed pay period, based on an accrual rate determined from Section 4.a., the number of leave hours carried over from the previous fiscal year, less the number of annual leave hours taken.
+Employees in the first year of service with Christopher Newport University currently serving in an administrative or professional faculty employment will not be paid for unused leave upon separation from the University.
+After the first year of service with Christopher Newport University currently serving in an administrative or professional faculty employment, employees will be paid for up to 80 hours of unused accrued leave upon separation, after three years of service with Christopher Newport University currently serving in an administrative or professional faculty employment, employees will be paid for up to 160 hours of unused accrued leave upon separation from full-time employment from CNU unless the employee is grant funded and grant funds are not available.
+If an employee separates from the university prior to the end of their leave year, then the leave balance will be prorated and adjusted based on the number of pays completed.
 The payment rate will be determined by converting the annual salary to an hourly rate.
-Under unique and extraordinary circumstances exceptions granting more than 80 hours leave may be given by the president.
 There is no leave payout when an AP employee accepts a classified or instructional faculty position at CNU.